ellioseven/type-heading/README.md

 [![Gem Version](https://badge.fury.io/rb/type-heading.svg)](http://badge.fury.io/rb/type-heading)

-# Type Heading - Alpha
+# Type Heading - BETA

 A responsive typography tool.

-**Note:** Type heading is currently in [Alpha](http://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha).
-Currently, Type Heading should only be used for testing and/or development, not production work.
+Type heading is currently in **BETA**.
+It should only be used for testing and/or development, not production work.

 ## Requirements